Back to Living Real Change

 Perhaps you set a limit on your screen time each day or turn off your devices at a certain time every night.
 Whatever you do, carve in plenty of time for "real life."
 You'll be happier and healthier for it.

-Dr. Mathew practices at Piedmont Physicians Vinings, located at 3020 Paces Mill Road Southeast, Atlanta, GA 30339.
+Dr. Mathew practices at Piedmont Physicians Vinings, 3020 Paces Mill Road Southeast, Atlanta, GA 30339.
 Schedule an appointment with Dr. Mathew or one of our other primary care providers.
 Save time, book online.

 Related Stories